 Having regular meals and snacks in a designated area, instead of grazing or giving in to food requests, helps children regulate their food intake, ask for food less often and feel secure about eating.
 According to a 2010 study in Child Care Health Development, the more children accumulated eating behaviors like skipping breakfast, snacking between meals and watching TV while eating, the higher their weights were.

 More Reading: 10 Things You Should Never Tell Your Child About Food, How Many Times a Day Should Kids Eat? and How to Build Your Child’s Self Control Muscle

 Make eating together as a family a priority.
 It may not be possible every day, but do it when you can.
 Have a big lunch as a family on Saturday.
 If one parent or child is home late, have dinner with the family members that are there and leave a hot plate for the late one.
 According to a 2011 study in Pediatrics, families that share at least 3 meals per week have children who eat healthier, are at healthier weights and are less likely to have disordered eating than families who eat together less often.

 More Reading: Recipe Index, How to Please the Whole Family at Dinnertime and The Side Strategy that Saved My Family’s Mealtime.

 Satter’s Division of Responsibility in Feeding — parents take charge of the when, where and what of eating and children get to decide whether and how much to eat — helps children preserve their food regulation skills, builds trust and allows kids to move along food acceptance at their own pace.
 That means no bribing with dessert, asking for more bites, restricting portions, eating between structured meals or short-order cooking.

 Instead of loading a child’s plate with food, try serving meals in bowls and dishes and allow kids to serve themselves.
-This not only empowers children with reasonable choice, it helps them regulate their intake and builds confidence at the table.
+This not only empowers children with reasonable choice, but it also helps them regulate their eating and builds confidence at the table.